softius/phlow/docs/workflow-builder.md

 $builder->end();
 ```

-It is also possible to end all *opened* Gateway instances by calling `endAll` as below:
+It is also possible to end all *opened* Node instances by calling `endAll` as below:

 ``` php
 $builder->endAll();